nickbild/photophone/README.md

 ### Shedding Some Light on the Failure

-In 1880, Bell perfected the Photophone and made wireless voice calls at distances of up to 700 feet.
+In 1880, Bell perfected the photophone and made wireless voice calls at distances of up to 700 feet.
 So you could call it a success, but yet this idea never took off.
 Why?
-Because the Photophone used sunlight and lenses to focus light at a distance.
+Because the photophone used sunlight and lenses to focus light at a distance.
 You can only transmit just so far with this setup (this was 80 years before the laser was invented).
 It would also be difficult to scale, because line-of-sight needs to be maintained between all connection points, and the beams cannot cross without interfering with one another.

-The work served as a predecessor to today's fiber optics, but building out an infrastructure of copper wire for the telephone proved to be simpler than a practical implementation of the Photophone.
+The work served as a predecessor to today's fiber optics, but building out an infrastructure of copper wire for the telephone proved to be simpler than a practical implementation of the photophone.

 ### Bringing the Photophone Back to Life

-Even still, the Photophone is a fascinating invention.
+Even still, the photophone is a fascinating invention.
 It was so far ahead of its time, and it operated on such a clever and simple mechanism.
 So, I just had to recreate Bell's greatest invention, and this is how I did it.

 | ![](https://raw.githubusercontent.com/nickbild/photophone/refs/heads/main/media/my_transmitter_sm.png) |
 |:--:|